dylanlott/ubiquitous-disco/README.md

 the customers api powers the customer interactions such as subscriptions, purchases, and pricing information.

+#### subscribing a customer

+customers are subscribed to the system with combination of calls to Stripe and our own server. we first must create a customer by POSTing to `/create-customer` and then we use the customer ID returned from that call to POST to `/create-subscription` which creates a Subscription object for the customer that is tied to their customer ID.

+by this point, we are setup to bill them on a monthly basis but the custoemr has not yet been charged. to charge them, the client confirms the payment with the secret and subscription ID returned by the `/create-subscription` request which will charge the card info provided for the subscription.

+if they have ordered monitor devices, that is to say if the quantity is greater than 0, they will then be charged for the appropriate number of devices.

+> NB: The device price ID and the subscription ID are currently hard-coded.

+- step 1. create a customer - POST /create-customer
+  - this creates a cookie with the customer ID
+- step 2. create a subscription - POST /create-subscription
+  - this returns a clientSecret and a subscription ID which is necessary when confirming the payment in step 3.
+- step 3. confirm payment for subscription - `handleConfirmPayment` in `register.html`
+  - this charges the card info provided for the subscription.
+- step 4. confirm payment for devices - `/charge` request in `register.html`
+  - this charges the card info for the quantity of devices ordered.
+  - if 0 are ordered, it does not get called.

+**For testing Stripe payments**:
+- Try the successful test card: `4242424242424242`.
+- Try the test card that requires SCA: `4000002500003155`.
+- Use any _future_ expiry date, CVC, and 5 digit postal code.

 #### GET /config

 Returns the publishable key and the list of prices for the products.

+Response
 ```json
 {
     "publishableKey": "",